mwprogrammer/flow/CONTRIBUTING.md

 # Contributing Guide

 Thank you for contributing!
-To maintain a high-quality codebase and an automated audit trail for our Beta releases, we follow a specific workflow.
+To maintain a high-quality codebase and an automated audit trail for our releases, we follow a specific workflow.

 ---